trojal/rozero-notes/dev-notes/en/01-2017-11-22-detailed-info-about-kro-zero.md

 #### Character Premium Service; Essential Package

 The Essential Package is a character premium service that adds convenience to the game.
-This product has a 20% increase in EXP and drop rate, and it has a limited number of 10 "Dew Water of the World" ([세계수의 이슬]) with some functions of "Gel Star" every day.
-(Please note that the "Dew Water of the World's number of dew will be redeemed for the remaining number of worlds each time it is re-paid.)
-Through the "Dew Water of the World" number, you can conveniently use the world map transfer service or receive special buffs.
+This product has a 20% increase in EXP and drop rate, and it has a limited number of 10 Dews of Yggdrasil ([세계수의 이슬]) with some functions of "Gel Star" every day.
+(Please note that when refilling the dew beware the remaining dew will be retreived.)
+Through the "Dew of Yggdrasil" number, you can conveniently use the world map transfer service or receive special buffs.

 #### Character Premium Service: Hunting Package